protonemedia/laravel-splade-docs/x-modal.md

 @endsection
 ```

 And that's it!
-Now when you want to load this route into a view, simply use the `modal` attribute on the `Link` component:
+Now when you want to load this route into a view, use the `modal` attribute on the `Link` component:

 ```blade
 <Link modal href="/users/create">Create new user</Link>